Brandon Lowe Player Props: Rays vs. Nationals

 - Lowe reached base via a hit in 34 of 65 games last season (52.3%), including multiple hits in 23.1% of those games (15 of them).

-- Lowe drove in a run in 16 games last season out of 65 (24.6%), including multiple RBIs in 10.8% of those games (seven times) and three or more RBIs on two occasions..
+- Lowe drove in a run in 16 of 65 games last year, with multiple RBIs in seven of them.
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.